txtatech/zerbeus-slim/README.md

 fs.js

-The server operates on the following addresses and ports.
+The server operates on the following addresses and ports:

 http://127.0.0.1:8081